 The I2C bus

-The I2C standard (Inter-Integrated Circuit) was developed by Philips in 1982 for the internal communication of electronic devices in their articles.
-Subsequently, it was progressively adopted by other manufacturers until it became a market standard.
+The I2C standard (Inter-Integrated Circuit) was developed by Philips in 1982 for internal communication of electronic devices in their products.

-The I2C bus requires only two wires for its operation, one for the clock signal (CLK) and the other for the data transmission (SDA), which is an advantage over the SPI bus.
+This is an advantage over the SPI bus.
 On the other hand, its operation is a bit more complex, as well as the electronics required to implement it.

 In general, each device connected to the bus must have a unique address.
-If we have several similar devices, we will have to change the address or, if that is not possible, implement a secondary bus.
+If we have several similar devices, we will have to change the address or, if not possible, implement a secondary bus.

-The I2C bus is synchronous.
-The master provides a clock signal, which keeps all the devices on the bus synchronized.
-Thus, there is no need for each device to have its own clock, to agree on a transmission speed, and mechanisms to keep the transmission synchronized (as in UART).
+In this way, the need for each device to have its own clock, to agree on a transmission speed, and mechanisms to keep the transmission synchronized (as in UART) is eliminated.

 Operation of the I2C bus

-• One remaining bit indicates whether we want to send or receive information.
+- One remaining bit indicates whether we want to send or receive information.

-• A validation bit
+- One validation bit

-• One or more bytes are the data sent or received from the slave.
+- One or more bytes are the data sent or received from the slave.

-• A validation bit
+- One validation bit

-With these 7 address bits, it is possible to access 112 devices on the same bus (16 addresses out of the 128 possible addresses are reserved for special uses).
+With these 7 address bits it is possible to access 112 devices on the same bus (16 addresses out of the 128 possible addresses are reserved for special uses)

-This increase in the sent data (18 bits for every 8 bits of data) means that, in general, the speed of the I2C bus is reduced.
+This increase in the data sent (18 bits for every 8 bits of data) means that, in general, the speed of the I2C bus is reduced.
 The standard transmission speed is 100kHz, with a high-speed mode of 400kHz.

 Advantages

-• Requires few wires
+- Requires few wires

 Disadvantages

-• Its speed is medium-low
+- Its speed is medium-low

-• It is not full duplex
+- It is not full duplex

-The I2C bus on Arduino
+The I2C bus in Arduino

 Some of the basic functions are as follows